rubys/kamal-in-production/docs/Assemble.md

 Most Kamal demos start with [Hetzner](https://www.hetzner.com/).
 [Digital Ocean posts a list of alternatives.](https://www.digitalocean.com/resources/articles/hetzner-alternatives)

 For demo/hobby purposes head to Hetzner Cloud.
-You can get a VPS starting at $4.59/month.
+You can get a VPS starting at €3.79/month.
 Such a machine could handle up to around 20 requests per second.
 (1)
 Note that while a small VPS is sufficient for running a small application, this book describes how you can run multiple applications, a staging environment, and even a build server on a single host.
 For that, you will need more RAM, and possibly more persistent storage than you will get with the smallest available VPS.
 { .annotate }

 1. Source: [How (and why) to run SQLite in production: RubyConf Taiwan 2023](https://fractaledmind.github.io/2023/12/23/rubyconftw/)

 For production purposes head to Hetzner Robot and consider a dedicated machine.
-For $44.00/month you get 14 cores, 64GB RAM, 1TB NVMe, and 250 TB/month bandwidth across a 1GB/s port.
+For €39.00/month you get 14 cores, 64GB RAM, 1TB NVMe, and unlimited bandwidth across a 1GB/s port.
+There is a setup fee of €39.00 required.
 Such a machine should be able to process hundreds, and possibly even a small number of thousands, of requests per second.
 (1) { .annotate }